Amid virus fears, Trump moves away from rallies — for now

 Standing in front of a backdrop meant to look presidential, Biden delivered a speech about the virus on Thursday and announced a virtual town hall with Illinois voters the following day.

-Associated Press writer Aamer Madhani contributed reporting from Washington.
+Associated Press writer Aamer Madhani contributed to this report from Washington.